Nonmonotone local minimax methods for finding multiple saddle points: Introduction

 With the development of science and technology, the stable numerical computation of multiple unstable critical points with high MI has attracted more and more attentions both in theories and applications.
 Studies of relevant numerical methods have been carried out in the literature.
 Inspired by the minimax theorems in the critical point theory (see, e.g., \cite{Rabinowitz1986}) and the work of Choi and McKenna \cite{CM1993NA}, Ding, Costa and Chen \cite{DCC1999NA} and Chen, Zhou and Ni \cite{CZN2000IJBC}, a local minimax method (LMM) was developed by Li and Zhou in \cite{LZ2001SISC,LZ2002SISC} with its global convergence established in \cite{LZ2002SISC,Z2017CAMC}.
+As shown in \cite{Zhou2005MC}, for a nondegenerate critical point found by the LMM, its MI is determined {\em a priori} by the dimension of the given support space $L$ (see the detail in Sect.~\ref{subsec:lmt}) as $\mathrm{MI}=\dim(L)+1$.
+Therefore, the LMM is capable of selectively finding the saddle points with any given $\mathrm{MI}=n\geq1$ by appropriately constructing the support space $L$ with $\dim(L)=n-1$.
 Then, in \cite{XYZ2012SISC}, Xie, Yuan and Zhou modified the LMM with a significant relaxation for the domain of the local peak selection, which is a vital definition for the LMM (see below), and provided the global convergence analysis for this modified LMM by overcoming the lack of homeomorphism of the local peak selection.
 More modifications and developments of the LMM for multiple solutions of various problems, such as elliptic partial differential equations (PDEs) with nonlinear boundary conditions, quasi-linear elliptic PDEs in Banach spaces, upper semi-differentiable locally Lipschitz continuous functional and so on, have been also studied.
 We refer to \cite{LWZ2013JSC,Y2013MC,YZ2005SISC,Z2017CAMC} and references therein for this topic.
-On the other hand, Xie and Chen etc. proposed a search extension method and its modified versions for finding high-index saddle points based on generalized Fourier series expansion and homotopy method, see \cite{CX2004CMA,CX2008SCM,LXY-SGSEM,XCX2005IMA}.
+In addition to the LMM, there are other optimization-based approaches for finding saddle points in the literature.
+In \cite{GLZ2015SINUM}, Gao, Leng and Zhou proposed an iterative minimization formulation (IMF) for searching index-1 saddle points and generalized it to the high-index case.
+They further proposed an efficient algorithm of the IMF with some adaptive strategies \cite{GLZ2015SINUM}.
+Actually, at each cycle of the IMF, a local minimization subproblem near the current position has to be solved, and its objective function is locally constructed by transforming the given energy function according to the information of the current position and the minimal mode of the Hessian.
+It was proved in \cite{GLZ2015SINUM} that, under certain conditions, the IMF for finding a saddle point has a quadratic local convergence rate with respect to the number of the iterative minimization subproblems.
+In \cite{GZ2018JCP}, Gu and Zhou designed a convex splitting scheme for solving the minimization subproblem at each cycle of the IMF, which allows for large step-sizes.
+On the other hand, Xie and Chen et al. proposed a search extension method and its modified versions for finding multiple solutions of nonlinear elliptic equations based on generalized Fourier series expansion and homotopy method; see \cite{CX2004CMA,CX2008SCM,LXY2021SSM,XCX2005IMA}.
 In \cite{YZZ2019SISC}, Yin, Zhang and Zhang proposed a high-index optimization-based shrinking dimer method to find unconstrained high-index saddle points.
-Recently, a constrained gentlest ascent dynamics was introduced in \cite{LXY-CGAD} to find constrained saddle points with any specified MI and applied to study excited states of Bose--Einstein condensates.
+Recently, a constrained gentlest ascent dynamics was introduced in \cite{LXY2022JCP} to find constrained saddle points with any specified MI and applied to study excited states of Bose--Einstein condensates.